sabomichal/immutable-xjc/README.md

 #### 2.0
 * migrated to JAXB 4.0 (Jakarta namespace mostly)
 * dropped support for java 8 (11 is the target version)
+* added a check for non-null required fields when using a builder

 #### 1.7
 * added an option to leave all classes non-final